 You will have two essay-format exams in the course.
 Each should be 1200-1,800 words.
-I will post the questions/topics seven days prior to their due dates.
+I will post the questions/topics at least seven days prior to their due dates.
 You will only use the materials assigned in this course in crafting your exams (in other words, no outside sources are required or desired).

 How to turn in your exams: You will be turning in your exams and research paper through a site called turnitin.com.
 This site not only checks for plagiarism, but will also allow me to add comments as I review your work.
+This is where you will find more detailed comments on your essays.
 Double check that your paper was successfully uploaded to the site!
 Keep a copy of your exams and paper, at least until the end of this course.
 Contact me ASAP if you have difficulties.
-More information will be posted on Canvas, along with a link to for turnitin.
+More information will be posted on Canvas, along with a link to for Turnitin.
 Essays typically take around 7-10 days to be graded.